Import fetch to read DASCore example files

 DASCore is a Python library for distributed acoustic sensing (DAS).
 It provides:

-1. IO support for various DAS data formats
+- IO support for many DAS data formats

-DASCore is a foundational package of the DAS Data Analysis Ecosystem (DASDAE).
-It facilitates rapid development of other DASDAE packages that do more specialized analysis/visualization.
+DASCore is part of the DAS Data Analysis Ecosystem (DASDAE).

 Introductory usage